NHL Regular Season & Stanley Cup Preview & Betting Guide

 Best Ice Hockey Betting Sites UK

-The bookie's pre-season favourites to win the 2026 Stanley Cup are the Florida Panthers.
-They have now won back-to-back championships and will be looking to become the first team to do what the Islanders did in the 1980s, which was winning three on the bounce (1981-83).
+The bookie's pre-season favourites to win the 2027 Stanley Cup are the Florida Panthers.
+They won back-to-back championships in 2024 & 2025 but failed to make the postseason in 2026 after a disappointing season, and will be looking to bounce back.

-The Washington Capitals topped the Eastern Conference after amassing a total of one hundred and eleven points, which was enough to land them the Presidents' Trophy, whilst over in the Western Conference, the Winnipeg Jets bettered that by winning the conference with one hundred and sixteen points.
+The Carolina Hurricanes topped the Eastern Conference after amassing a total of one hundred and thirteen points, whilst over in the Western Conference, the Colorado Avalanche finished with one hundred and twenty-one points, which was enough to land them the Presidents' Trophy,

 Season Top Point Scorers (Regular Season)